-In an oral presentation, participating students present their work to an audience in a designated classroom in the Academic Center.
-Students are alloted 15 minutes to present, followed by a 3-minute question-and-answer period.
-A student convener keeps track of time and may also facilitate the discussion.
+In an oral presentation, participating students present their work via pre-recorded video to an audience on Canvas.
+Audience members have the opportunity to ask questions via Canvas's "reply" function.
 A faculty evaluator is also present during the session to evaluate the presentation and provide written feedback.